npiegdon/immediate2d/README.md

 Everything you need is documented in [drawing.h](/drawing.h) and a [Quick Reference](/QuickReference.pdf) is supplied that fits everything on one page.

+Visit the [Releases](https://github.com/npiegdon/immediate2d/releases/latest) page to download and play with pre-built versions of the examples.

 ---

 ### Example 1 - Hellow World